- Dr Hazel Gray

 - Wednesdays 14.00 - 16.00 during semester

-My research interests concern the political economy of development in Africa, industrial policy and industrialization, state-business relations, institutions and economic performance, socialism and post-socialism in Africa.
+My research interests concern the political economy of development in Africa, industrial policy and industrialization, state-business relations, institutions and economic performance, heterodox macroeconomics, socialism and post-socialism in Africa.
 My regional focus is on East Africa and I worked for three years at the Ministry of Finance in Tanzania.
 I have been involved in policy work with national and international development agencies on issues of economic transformation.
+I am co-chair of the journal Critical African Studies.

 'Studying Political Settlements in Africa' African Affairs 2017, 116, 464, 508 - 525 (P Behuria, L Burr and H Gray)